 Summary: Russell Fisk, the captain of the tramp freighter Inquisitive Tamandua, hates transporting live cargo, but a creditor has him over a barrel.
 So now he has to get a pack of hunting Beagles to the client, while dodging Feds and dealing with an alien passenger who's more than slightly odd.
 And, oh, hey, one of the dogs is in labor.

-I've had twelve short stories published in various venues.
+I've had fourteen short stories published in various venues.